 Employment is the biggest thing for well-being.
 The government must not slacken on this for one moment … For us, stable growth is mainly for the sake of maintaining employment.
 Prime Minister Li Keqiang, November 2013

-If an apartment block or shopping mall costs $10 million to build, then that is the ‘value’ of the building on the ledger of national prosperity.
+If an apartment block or shopping mall costs $10 million to build, then the ‘value’ of that building is added to the ledger of national prosperity.
 If it stands empty for years, the ‘value’ is somehow retained.
 In China, the motivation is different to that in Saudi Arabia or Greece, but there is the same determination to spend money on projects that are intended to deliver infinite commercial prosperity based on the imagined value of the building itself.

 They are building dozens of fully functioning cities on the assumption that workers will show up to fill them.
 But of course those workers will need food as well as ongoing and permanent employment, which isn’t going to be there, so the ghost cities will not have the means to exist.
-The cities are where people are supposed to live, the countryside is where food is supposed to be produced.
+It has been decreed that cities are where people must live, the countryside is where food must be produced.

 Whatever the causes of Detroit’s demise, and there can be said to be many, the overall picture is one of declining energy input.
 People moved out and no longer spent money on making the city a viable entity.
 The car plants closed, removing the need for people to be there, the loss of inhabitants removed their collective energy, and the city began to fall apart.
 The result is unequivocal: remove energy input, and any artifice declines, decays and collapses at an accelerating rate.